crimist/ctf/maplectf2022/valentina/README.md

 ...
 ```

-Digging into these vulnerabilties and the source code unveiled that [CVE-2018-3721](https://snyk.io/test/npm/lodash/4.17.4#npm:lodash:20180130), a [prototype pollution](https://www.whitesourcesoftware.com/resources/blog/prototype-pollution-vulnerabilities/) vulnerability, was likely the target.
+Digging into these vulnerabilities and the source code unveiled that [CVE-2018-3721](https://snyk.io/test/npm/lodash/4.17.4#npm:lodash:20180130), a [prototype pollution](https://www.whitesourcesoftware.com/resources/blog/prototype-pollution-vulnerabilities/) vulnerability, was likely the target.

 > The vulnerable functions are 'defaultsDeep', 'merge', and 'mergeWith' which allow a malicious user to modify the prototype of Object via __proto__ causing the addition or modification of an existing property that will exist on all objects.